-If you suddenly notice a performance lag on your computer, you will open the Task Manager to check which application makes the system slow down.
+If you suddenly notice a performance drop on your computer, you open the Task Manager to check which application makes the system slow down.
 In the Task Manager, If you find a process called “Microsoft Windows Search Indexer” or “searchindexer.exe” is running at very high CPU and Disk usage, then, In this guide, we will explain what this is and how you can tackle this.

 What is Microsoft Windows Search Indexer?